 Simulated water ditching helps prepare aircrew members for a real life emergency, when quick thinking and reliance on learned procedures can make the difference in survival.

-Help determine the location of upcoming ACE events by clicking one of the poll links below.
+Help determine the location of upcoming ACE events by visiting the poll link below.

 Help us plan for upcoming Train-the-Trainer classes.